johnrudolph/beast-master/rules.md

 Beasts are monsters who haunt this island.
 Each has a passive effect and a special Lair Environment that causes a big action.
 In each game, you will play with 2 randomly selected Beasts.

 ## Gold
-Win the game by collecting the most Gold.
-There are 3 ways to collect Gold:
-- Control spaces and raise your Banners to claim the rewards from Environmnets and Loot
+If you collect 70 Gold, the game ends and you immediately win.
+Gain gold from cards and by scoring your Banners to claim the rewards from Environmnets and Loot.
-- Collect 1 Gold for every opposing Acolyte you kill with a Beast card.
-- Receive Gold from Divine Gift cards.

 ## Banners
 Banners indicate which player will collect rewards for a given space.